fkr4eng/stafo/data/V0/formalized_statements_v0.md

 - There is a general statement:
     - full source code: 'Offensichtlich gilt: \begin{equation*} V(s) = G(s) U(s). \end{equation*}'
     - formalized setting:
-        - 'V(s)' is an instance of 'komplexwertige Funktion'
+        - 'V' is an instance of 'komplexwertige Funktion'
-        - 'V(s)' beschreibt Ausgangssignal
+        - 'V' beschreibt Ausgangssignal
-        - 'G(s)' is an instance of 'Übertragungsfunktion'
+        - 'G' is an instance of 'Übertragungsfunktion'
-        - 'U(s)' is an instance of 'komplexwertige Funktion'
+        - 'U' is an instance of 'komplexwertige Funktion'
-        - 'U(s)' beschreibt Eingangssignal
+        - 'U' beschreibt Eingangssignal
     - formalized assertion:
         - There is an equation:
             - full source code: 'V(s) = G(s) U(s)'